Namorita: Publication history

 Namorita debuted in Sub-Mariner #50 (June 1972), created by writer and artist Bill Everett.
-She appeared in the 2006 Civil War series.
+She appeared in the 2006 Civil War series, where she was killed in an explosion caused by Nitro.
+Namorita returned in the series Nova, where a past version of her was brought to the present day.

 Fictional character biography

-Birth/creation

-Namorita's mother, Namora, was the first cousin of Namor, and, like Namor, was a hybrid with superhuman strength. but she lacked ankle wings on her feet, and so could not fly.
-Also unlike Namor, her mother was human and her father Atlantean.
+Birth

-Namora's sterility created tension with her husband Talan.
-Upon meeting Vyrra, an Atlantean scientist who had been exiled for practicing the forbidden science of cloning, she requested that he make a clone of her to which she could give birth.
-Vyrra was even able to overcome the birth defect that prevented Namora's ankle wings from developing, to prevent the clone from looking too much like Namora.

-After the clone, Namorita, was born, Talan was killed and the subpolar kingdom destroyed by an atomic explosion.
-Consequently, Namora fled to the underwater kingdom Lemuria, where she raised her child.
+Namorita's mother, Namora, is the first cousin of Namor.
+Namora's sterility creates tension with her husband Talan.
+Upon meeting Vyrra, an Atlantean scientist who had been exiled for practicing the forbidden science of cloning, Namora requests that he make a clone of her to which she could give birth.
+Vyrra overcomes the birth defect that prevented Namora's ankle wings from developing, allowing the clone to develop the wings herself.
+After the clone, Namorita, is born, Talan is killed in an atomic explosion.
+Consequently, Namora flees to the underwater kingdom Lemuria, where she raises Namorita.

-Namora developed a rivalry with the lemurian lady Llyra for the affections of the Lemurian prince Merro, that resulted in her presumed death by poisoning at the hands of Llyra.
+Namora developed a rivalry with Llyra for the affections of the Lemurian prince Merro, that resulted in her presumed death by poisoning at the hands of Llyra.
 Namora did not reveal to her daughter that she was a clone before her death.
-Llyra married Merro, who also died mysteriously, and ascended to the throne, becoming the empress of Lemuria.
+Llyra marries Merro and later becomes empress of Lemuria after Merro dies mysteriously.